tony-aw/tinycodet/README.md

 within a function environment), etc.

 Loading a package alias does have some drawbacks.
 One is that you cannot easily import multiple packages under the same alias.
-While one would probably don’t want to import **multiple** packages under a **single alias** most of the time, there may be a couple of situations where importing multiple packages into a single alias might be actually
+While one probably wouldn’t want to import **multiple** packages under a **single alias** most of the time, there may be a couple of situations where importing multiple packages into a single alias might be actually preferable:
-preferable:

 - A package may have one or several dependencies that are supposed to be loaded together.
 For example: the `tidytable` package essentially